async-aws/aws/docs/authentication/credentials-file.md

 region=us-west-2
 ```

-The path to the `credentials` and `config` file can be *optionally* configured either with Configuration or env variables.
+The paths to the `credentials` and `config` files can optionally be configured through configuration or environment variables.

 ```shell
 export AWS_SHARED_CREDENTIALS_FILE=/path/to/shared_credentials_file